cesarsiguencia/save-my-notes/README.md

 ### Application Link/Installation

-This render link is a Free Web Service.
+This Render link is a Free Web Service.
 As stated on Render's website:

 "*Web Services on the free instance type are automatically spun down after 15 minutes of inactivity.
 When a new request for a free service comes in, Render spins it up again so it can process the request.*